betamaxpy/betamax/docs/usage_patterns.rst

             os.environ.get('GH_AUTH', 'x' * 20)
         )

-In essence, if the tests are being run on TravisCI_, then we want to make sure to not try to record new cassettes or interactions.
-We also, want to make sure we're authenticated when possible but that we do not leave our placeholder in the cassettes when they're replayed.
+In essence, if the tests are being run on `Travis CI`_, then we want to make sure to not try to record new cassettes or interactions.
+We also, want to ensure we're authenticated when possible but that we do not leave our placeholder in the cassettes when they're replayed.

 Using Human Readble JSON Cassettes
 ----------------------------------